 The European External Action Service is not technically speaking an official institution of the EU.
-The role of the EEAS is to serve the EU High Representative for Foreign Affairs and Security Policy, currently Baroness Catherine Ashton.
+The role of the EEAS is to serve the EU High Representative for Foreign Affairs and Security Policy, currently Federica Mogherini.
 The EEAS is in a sense the foreign service of the EU, but it shares a number of the roles of representing Europe on the international stage with the European Commission.

 Most of the staff in EU delegations (that are the embassies of the EU) are EEAS staff and the EEAS is responsible for diplomatic representation of the EU and as such chairs formal summits with other countries.